If you’re an SAP customer, you’re probably all too familiar with SAP’s encouragement to move...

 Dr. Joshua Brazee

-Dr. Joshua Brazee has been a Product Marketing Manager at USU since 2017 where he was first responsible for its Software Asset Management solutions for the cloud.
+Dr. Joshua Brazee was a Product Marketing Manager at USU until 2021 where he was first responsible for its Software Asset Management solutions for the cloud.
 Since 2021, he has switched his focus to Digital Process Automation and Digital Customer Experiences as well as IT & Service Monitoring, working on driving thought and brand leadership.